 Allergic rhinitis caused by pollen allergy can lead to sinus infections and poor sleep.
 It also makes asthma harder to control.
 Fortunately, there is plenty people can do to manage their asthma and hay fever.

 How to prepare for pollen season in the ACT

 Remember, you may not have been previously diagnosed with asthma, but can experience regular symptoms during spring, including wheezing and sneezing.
 If this happens, consult your doctor.
 You may benefit from preventer medication and having an action plan for emergencies.

-As grass pollen season approaches, here are some things you can do to prepare:
+As pollen season approaches, here are some things you can do to prepare:

-- See your doctor at the beginning of spring to make sure your management plan is in place.
+- If you are affected by pollen, see your doctor at the beginning of spring to make sure your action plan is in place.

 - If you have asthma, always carry your blue reliever puffer with you and follow a written asthma action plan so that you can respond to a flare up of symptoms from a range of potential causes

 - If you have hay fever, see your pharmacist or doctor for a hay fever treatment plan